+RECORDS OF FACTORS POSSIBLY AFFECTING CHILD DEVELOPMENT

+(mainly for children with possible brain injury or developmental delay)

+RECORD SHEET 4

+Added history

-RECORDS OF FACTORS POSSIBLY AFFECTING CHILD DEVELOPMENT (mainly for children with possible brain injury or developmental delay) RECORD SHEET 4 Added history SHEET 4 Was the child born before 9 months? at how many months?
-Was the child born very small or thin? weight at birth?
+Was the child born before 9 months? at how many months?
+Was the child born very small or thin?weight at birth?
 Was the birth of the child normal? slow or difficult?
-Explain: Did the child seem typical at birth?
-If not, describe problems: delayed breathing very floppy? other? l?
+Explain: Did the child seem typical at birth?If not, describe problems: delayed breathing · very floppy? other?
 Did the mother have problems in pregnancy?
-German measlesat mor Other?
-Medicines or drugs during pregnancy: Age of mother and father at time of child's birth.
+German measlesat mon ths.
+Other?
+Medicines or drugs during pregnancy: What?
+Age of motherand father at time of child's birth.
 Physical exam Does the child show signs of brain injury?
 (Use RECORD SHEETS 3 and 4.)
 What?
 Does the child show signs of Down syndrome?
 What? (wide, slanted eyes, crease in hand, other See p.
 279.)
 Other physical signs, possibly related to cognitive delay Does the child's head seem smaller or larger than typical?

-Average at her age (from chart)\\\\\ cm.
-Difference from average \\\\\ cm.
+Distance around head? cm.
+Difference from average cm.
+Average at her age (from chart) cm.
+Difference from average cm